Long lines and delayed results again plague coronavirus tests as Thanksgiving approaches

 Experts have repeatedly recommended deploying them strategically in a multipronged approach.

 In areas with low infection rates, they say, sewage surveillance tests should be used as an early warning signal.
-If the sewage suggests the beginnings of an outbreak, rapid tests could be deployed to test the entire community overnight.
+If the sewage suggests the beginnings of an outbreak, rapid tests could be deployed to test an entire community overnight.
 Those who screen positive on the home tests could then have their status confirmed with more precise PCR tests.

 But few communities and states have done so.
 And President Trump’s administration has done little to advocate for such a strategy.